 In addition, Section 1373 does not require local governments to collect information about an individual's immigration status.
-Thus, local governments can adopt policies prohibiting their officers and employees from inquiring about or maintaining information related to a person's immigration status except where required by law.
+Thus, local governments can adopt policies prohibiting their officers and employees from inquiring about or maintaining information related to a person's immigration status except where required by law.37

 The Tenth Amendment may further limit Section 1373's reach.
-The Tenth Amendment's reservation of power to the states prohibits the federal government from "compel[ling] the States to enact or administer a federal regulatory program" or "commandeering" state government employees to participate in the administration of a federally enacted regulatory scheme.
-As noted above, these Tenth Amendment protections extend to localities and their employees.
+The Tenth Amendment's reservation of power to the states prohibits the federal government from "compel[ling] the States to enact or administer a federal regulatory program" or "commandeering" state government employees to participate in the administration of a federally enacted regulatory scheme.38 As noted above, these Tenth Amendment protections extend to localities and their employees.

-Although the United States Court of Appeals for the Second Circuit has rejected a facial Tenth Amendment challenge to Section 1373, that court has recognized that a city may be able to forbid voluntary information sharing where such information sharing interferes with the operations of state and local government.
-As the Second Circuit observed, "[t]he obtaining of pertinent information, which is essential to the performance of a wide variety of state and local governmental functions, may in some cases be difficult or impossible if some expectation of confidentiality is not preserved," and "[p] reserving confidentiality may in turn require that state and local governments regulate the use of such information by their employees."
-Accordingly, the Tenth Amendment may be read to limit the reach of Section 1373 where a state or locality can show that the statute creates "an impermissible intrusion on state and local governmental employees"-such as the impairment of the entity's ability to collect information necessary to its functioning-"if some expectation of confidentiality is not preserved."
+Although the United States Court of Appeals for the Second Circuit has rejected a facial Tenth Amendment challenge to Section 1373, that court has recognized that a city may be able to forbid voluntary information sharing where such information sharing interferes with the operations of state and local government.39 As the Second Circuit observed, "[t]he obtaining of pertinent information, which is essential to the performance of a wide variety of state and local governmental functions, may in some cases be difficult or impossible if some expectation of confidentiality is not preserved," and "[p]reserving confidentiality may in turn require that state and local government may be read to limit the reach of Section 1373 where a state or locality can show that the statute creates "an impermissible intrusion on state and local power to control information obtained in the course of official business or to regulate

-34. H.R.
+^{34.} H.R.
 Rep. No. 104-725, Subtitle B, § 6, at 383 (1996).

-35. 8 U.S.C. § 1373(a)-(b) (emphasis added).
+^{35.
+8} U.S.C. § 1373(a)-(b) (emphasis added).

-36. Id. § 1373(b) (emphasis added).
+^{36.} Id. § 1373(b) (emphasis added).

-37. Under a New York City Executive Order, for example, officers and employees (other than law enforcement officers) are not permitted to inquire about a person's immigration status "unless: (1) Such person's immigration status is necessary for the determination of program, service or benefit eligibility or the provision of . . . services; or (2) Such officer or employee is required by law to inquire about such person's immigration status."
+^{37.} Under a New York City Executive Order, for example, officers and employees (other than law enforcement officers) are not permitted to inquire about a person's immigration status "unless: (1) Such person's immigration status is necessary for the determination of program, service or benefit eligibility or the provision of . . . services; or (2) Such officer or employee is required by law to inquire about such person's immigration status."
 N.Y.C.
 Exec.
 Order No. 41, § 3(a) (2003).

-38. New York, 505 U.S. at 188; Printz, 521 U.S. at 916.
+^{38.} New York, 505 U.S. at 188; Printz, 521 U.S. at 916.

-39. City of New York, 179 F.3d at 35-37.
+^{39.} City of New York, 179 F.3d at 35-37.